litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-network-rate-limit.md

         <td> TARGET_CONTAINER  </td>
         <td> Name of container which is subjected to network rate limit </td>
         <td> Optional </td>
-        <td> Applicable for containerd & CRI-O runtime only.
-Even with these runtimes, if the value is not provided, it injects chaos on the first container of the pod</td>
+        <td> If the value is not provided, it injects chaos on the first container of the pod</td>
       </tr>
       <tr>
         <td> NETWORK_BANDWIDTH </td>